Dobby233Liu/DELTARUNE/MAP_EN.md

 and choose setting file.
 (filech1_0 is save slot 1,filech1_1 is save slot 2,filech1_2 is save slot 3.
 I don't know filech1_3 and filech1_9.)
 then write map id to line 10317.
+Some maps will be buggy if you won't change event flag ([Save data](https://github.com/SiroQ/DELTARUNE/blob/master/SAVE_EN.md) line 16)
 # ID List
 0: Toby dog is sleeping, title changed to "DOGUTARUNE".
 1: Game opening.